RuBAN-GT/yarn-plugin-enhanced-workspaces/README.md

   * `--include` - a list of included workspaces
   * `--exclude` - a list of excluded workspaces
   * `-p, --parallel` - run the commands in parallel
-  * `-a, --ancestors/--no-ancestors` - perform operation over ancestors
+  * `-a, --ancestors/--no-ancestors` - perform operation over ancestors.
+Default is `false`.
+More priority than `preserveAncestors`.
   * `--ignored-ancestors-markers` - the same as `ignoredAncestorsMarkers`
+  * `--private/--no-private` - include private workspaces into affected list.
+Default is `true`.
+More priority than `detectPrivates`.

 ## Configuration

 The plugin provides the next configurable options:

 * `changeDetectionStrategy` - Which source the plugin should use in order to determine workspaces changes.
 Can be `base-ref` or `prev-ref`.
+Default is `base-ref`.
 * `ignoredAncestorsMarkers` - If ancestor workspace contains these files/directories it will be excluded from execution list.
 Should be defined a string list.
 * `preserveAncestors` - Preserve ancestors of changed workspaces.
 Should be defined as a boolean flag.
+Default is `false`.
+* `detectPrivates` - Gather private workspaces into changed list.
+Should be defined as a boolean flag.
+Default is `true`.